Complete Example

 CREATE INDEX idx_tasks_priority ON public.tasks (priority);Supasheet uses custom domain types like FILE, RICH_TEXT, PERCENTAGE, DURATION, and COLOR for enhanced UI rendering.
 The table comment contains JSON metadata that configures the UI display, views, and query options.

--- Revoke default permissions
+-- Revoke default grants

 REVOKE ALL ON TABLE public.tasks FROM authenticated, service_role;